Bean-Vic/Homework-Aug-2025/HW5/Vincent/note.md

 ## 4. What does the event loop do?
 What data structures does it use?

 The event loop manages JavaScript's single-threaded execution by coordinating synchronous and asynchronous tasks without blocking the main thread.
 It uses four main components: the **call stack** for function execution, the **heap** for memory allocation, **Web APIs** for async operations like setTimeout, and the **callback queue** for completed async tasks.
 The queue has two parts: microtasks (like Promises) which have higher priority, and macrotasks (like setTimeout).
-The execution order is: synchronous functions first, then all microtasks, then one macrotask, and repeat.
+The execution order is: synchronous functions first, then checks if the call stack is empty and then pushes tasks from the callback queue into the stack for execution.
+Then all microtasks, then one macrotask, and repeat.

 ## 5. What is the callback queue?